 Tax codes for new employees: the Starter Checklist

-As explained above, if you do not have a P45 from your previous employer, your new employer will calculate your new tax code based on your answer to the questions on the starter checklist ‘employee statement’.
+If you do not have a P45 from your previous employer, your new employer will calculate your new tax code based on your answer to the questions on the starter checklist ’employee statement’.